 Most businesses, particularly those in the technology industry, require cyber security in order to protect data and information.
 This makes it an intriguing and promising career path to pursue, and learning cyber security is the first step.
-It’s natural for anyone interested in the field to wonder if cyber security is hard to learn.
+It’s natural for anyone interested in the field to wonder, is cyber security hard to learn?

 What Is Cyber Security Used For?

 Cyber security is majorly used to protect the data and information of individuals and organizations.
 It helps to protect this information from malicious threats and can be divided into various categories.
 You can find the different uses of cyber security below.

 - Data protection.
 Cyber security can be used to secure the privacy of data stored within a system or database from cyber attacks and criminals.
 This is vital for organizations that deal with sensitive information.

 - Network protection and security.
 Network security helps to protect the integrity and confidentiality of computer networks and all network-related databases from external access, intrusion, and attacks.